 Field Name Descripti ion and so on) that are different from the candidate's address.
 UnitNumberHigh The highest unit number.
 UnitNumberLow The lowest unit number.
 SegmentCode A unique II D that identifies a street segment.
-SegmentParity Indicates v Indicates which side of the street has odd numbers.
-L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meani ng of State/Province varies by coun ntry. • DEU (Ge ermany)-Bundesland StreetDataType value of "1 The default search order rank of the database used to geocode the address.
-A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
-The defaul t database search order is specified I in the Management Console.
-StreetName For most o ountries, this contains the street na me.
+SegmentParity Indicates v which side of the street has odd num nbers.
+L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meani ng of State/Province varies by coun ntry. • DEU (Ge ermany)-Bundesland StreetDataType value of "1 t search order rank of the database " indicates that the database is first hat the database is second in the de in the default search order, "2" The defaul t database search order is specified I in the Management Console.
+StreetName For most o For most countries, this contains the street name.
 StreetPrefix The type o f street when the street type appear rs before the base street name.
 StreetSuffix The type o f street when the street type appear rs after the base street name.
 TrailingDirectional Street dire ctional that follows the street name.
 UnitNumberHigh The highes st unit number of the range in which the unit resides.

 Field Name Description UnitNumberLow The lowest unit number of the range in which the unit resides.
 Return Parsed Address The formatted input address can be returned along with a separate returned field for each input address element.
 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
-See Result Codes on page 29
+See Result Codes on page 30